Erarta Museum and Galleries of Contemporary Art

 Seated in an impressive Stalin-era building, Erarta is more than art hub: here you can purchase not only the contemporary works, but also unique souvenirs and handicraft designed by Erarta, as well as a variety on publications in Russian and English.

-Erarta is open every day except for Tuesdays between 10am and 10pm.
-Entry fee is RUB 300, audio guides are available for RUB 100, guided tours in English are available, booking in advance is recommended.
+Erarta is open every day except for Tuesdays between 10 am and 10pm.
+Entry fee is RUB 600, guided tours are available for RUB 200, guided tours in English are available, booking in advance is recommended.

 Editor & St Petersburg Local